Wednesday’s ‘General Hospital’ Spoilers Tease That Nikolas & Charlotte Cross Paths & Valentin Confronts Ava

 Ava, however, is also wise to the fact that this portrait is of major interest to Jax and others.
 She doesn’t know why, but she’s not about to hand it over to Valentin upon one simple request.

 SheKnows Soaps notes that Jax will confront Nina during the November 20 show too.
-He’ll bluntly tell her that he will not attend her wedding to Valentin, perhaps chiding her for reuniting with her fiance so quickly.
+He’ll bluntly tell her that he will not attend her wedding to Valentin, perhaps chiding her for reuniting with her fiancé so quickly.

-A lot of fans suspect that Nina is playing Valentin at this point, and may ultimately end up with Jax.
-However, for now, she’ll surely her cover.
+A lot of fans suspect that Nina is playing Valentin at this point and may ultimately end up with Jax.
+However, for now, she’ll surely keep her cover.

 Will Charlotte end up exposing Nikolas before he’s ready?
 General Hospital spoilers have hinted that a major development regarding the codicil he’s hunting for will come this month and it’s supposed to have a significant impact on everybody involved.
 It looks as if that development is coming soon and fans are anxious to see more.